c-ehrlich/metrix/README.md

 ### Interactive Setup

-Run the setup wizard to configure your OTLP endpoint:
+Run the setup wizard to configure your OTLP endpoint (do this before installing the service):

 ```bash
 metrix setup